Meriki-Jubert/School-projects-/README.md

 # School-projects-

-This if the assignment and project repository for Meriki Jubert This repository has been successfully cloned on my local machine
+This is the assignment and project repository for Meriki Jubert This repository has been successfully cloned on my local machine